 Donnie didn’t create a nationalistic party like Adolf, he hi-jacked a party that had for the better part of 50 years been marinating in Cold War fears and American gung-ho-erry.
 While Adolf crafted his image when he was put in jail after the Munich Beer Hall coup in 1923, Donald spent his time being a late 20th century mega-crook and TV personality.
 Are we trying to insinuate that The Art of the Deal is somehow equivalent to Mein Kampf?
 Donald may have tried to take ideas from Hitler, like his Muslim registry, but only a true showman or corruptible idiot would publicly admit to planning on making a registration of minorities in the early 21st century before an election.

 Perhaps the closest thing the two men have in common is their relationship with the media and the branding of their goals.
 Donald made his last name synonymous with success, a name which was apparently changed from Drumpf.
 Hitler made his party synonymous with making Germany great again.
 Both have used the strategy of insulting and discrediting the media to keep their product effective.
 Fake news!
 Only for Hitler this was the Lügenpresse (lying press).
 Today in Germany this is a taboo word that represents and highlights the worst parts of their history.
 This is nothing new.
-It is an old trick used by the forces of the right to distract from certain realities and rile up support.
+It is an old trick used by the forces of narrow mindedness on both sides to distract from certain realities and rile up support.
 While Hitler used the radio as a terrifying powerful orator, Donald has turned to Twitter to blabber on and commit acts of nonsense.

 If you want to make a comparison, let’s say that Donald is the member of your family you hate the most while playing monopoly.
 If we keep comparing him to a dictator that will be exactly what people expect and eventually accept as a reality.
 Donald probably isn’t that important in the end.
 When Hitler took his own life the Third Reich went with him.
 Donald is simply riding the wave of new right-wing populism, if he fails, the wave continues and we remain blind to the real issues that are far more pressing than what some jabroni tweeted, like who is actually pulling his strings.